Houston Construction Accident Lawyers

 • Only erect, move, or dismantle scaffold under a competent person's supervision.

-• Properly equip scaffold with guardrails, midrails, and toeboards.
+• Properly equip the scaffold with guardrails, midrails, and toeboards.

 • Immediately repair or replace damaged/weakened scaffold accessories.